 Cons

-• Equipment can’t be reused on other systems
+- Equipment can’t be reused with other software if you change systems in the future

 Reviews

-Clover currently has a 3.1-star rating on Trustpilot.
+Clover currently has a 2.4-star rating on Trustpilot.
 Reviews frequently praise the hardware but are mixed on the level of tech support.

 Pricing